Carlisle United F.C.: 1986–2005: Doldrums

-No one could have predicted the climax to the end of yet another disappointing season.
-The final game of the season created one of football's golden folklore moments, "the great escape" game of 8 May 1999.
+No one could have predicted the climax to the end of yet another season.
+The final game of the season created one of football's folklore moments, "the great escape" game of 8 May 1999.
 Carlisle United needed to gain three points from the final game of the season at home to Plymouth Argyle to retain their league survival or be relegated from the Football League for the first time since 1928.
 Scarborough (Carlisle's relegation rival) merely needed to draw against Peterborough.
 News had already flashed through to Brunton Park that Scarborough had achieved all they needed to do, drawing against high flying Peterborough at the McCain Stadium 1–1 each.
 The score line remained 1–1 at Brunton Park on 90 minutes and the crowd at Scarborough were already celebrating before the fourth official stated four minutes of extra time would be played.
-In the 95th minute of stoppage, goalkeeper Jimmy Glass, who had signed in an emergency loan deal from Swindon Town after the transfer deadline, sprinted from his goal line, arrived late in the box for a corner kick, Scott Dobie's flashing header was parried by the Plymouth goalkeeper straight to the feet of Glass, who with the last kick in the game wasted no time in smashing the ball home in one of the most dramatic ends to a season ever witnessed.
-All pandemonium broke loose, a high spirited mass pitch invasion took place, the referee was swamped in a good natured fashion, and at least three or four minutes lapsed before the referee was able to return the ball to the centre spot.
-The moment the referee blew the whistle to re-start the game, he also signalled the end of the match, in a glorious survival and retention of Football League status for Carlisle.
-It was in many ways a fitting finish.
-There had been much criticism over the departure of local goalkeeping hero Tony Caig, and the incoming goalkeeper saving the club, to become a national star overnight and a folk hero amongst the greatest of Carlisle folk heroes of all time.
+In the 95th minute of stoppage, goalkeeper Jimmy Glass, who had signed in an emergency loan deal from Swindon Town after the transfer deadline, sprinted from his goal line and arrived late in the box for a corner kick.
+Scott Dobie's header was parried by the Plymouth goalkeeper straight to the feet of Glass, who with the last kick in the game wasted no time in the ball home.
+All pandemonium broke loose, a pitch invasion took place, the referee was swamped in a natured fashion, and at least three or four minutes lapsed before the referee was able to return the ball to the centre spot.
+The moment the referee blew the whistle to re-start the game, he also signalled the end of the match, in a survival and retention of Football League status for Carlisle.
+It was in many ways a finish.
+There had been criticism over the departure of local goalkeeping hero Tony Caig, and the incoming goalkeeper saving the club, to become a national star overnight and a folk hero.